-l've been misunderstood!
+I've been misunderstood!

 Complaints often result from tutors making statements such as "We want to make progress", "If you are overtaking a vehicle doing 55mph, it's OK to 'pinch a bit' in order to get past".
 These sorts of phrases are very unhelpful and often lead to misunderstanding.
-Remember a Group Tutor has a duty of care towards the trainee, so 'say what you mean and mean what you say'.
+Remember an Advanced Tutor has a duty of care towards the trainee, so 'say what you mean and mean what you say'.

-This list is not exhaustive, but they are some of the most common barriers that arise when tutoring.
-If Tutors can recognise and deal with them effectively they will find that their trainees become active and receptive throughout the sessions.
+The above list is not exhaustive, but they are some of the most common barriers that arise when tutoring.
+If Tutors can recognise and deal with them effectively they will find that they will be overcome and the trainees become active and receptive throughout the sessions.
 All tutoring is a two-way effort.
-The most effective way to increase the chance of learning is to ask the trainee why they feel the need to brake, or what was their plan for entering the bend, reinforcing The System to provide time (to react) and space (to manoeuvre).
+The most effective way to increase the chance of learning is to ask the trainee why they feel the need to brake, or what was their plan for entering the bend, reinforcing The System need to provide time (to react) and space (to manoeuvre).
 In that way they are not felt to be inferior or lacking someway but will engage with the Tutor.
 The skill is then to persuade the trainee to have confidence in their cornering skills and not brake unnecessarily.